-21.8 All competitors must observe a shutdown period of twenty-one consecutive days during the months of March and/or April.
+21.8 All competitors must observe a shutdown period of thirty-five twenty-one consecutive days during the months of March, and/or April and/or May.
 Each competitor must notify the FIA of their intended shutdown period no later than 24 hours prior to its commencement.